guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Slim down or pile up?
 Since the birth of the internet in 1989, it's underlying structure hasn't changed a lot.
 Sure, a lot of new layers, services and techniques have been added.
 The internet was officially intended to store and share data.
 While in the current day this is still the main use, the definition of storing and sharing data has been stretched a lot.
 There's Netflix for video, Spotify for audio, and Bookmate for complete books.
 You could conclude that the internet has become truly multi-medial.
 Not only the content has changed though.
 The way this information is presented to the end user has changed a lot as well.
 From simple pages filled with text, structured through a script language called HTML.
 That until the birth of version HTML4 in 1997 officially didn't even have any form of visual markup.
 To large web applications with specifically designed interfaces.

-All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners Lee.
+All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners-Lee.
 Of course, computers have become more powerful, and techniques like css, ajax and sockets were introduced in the last decade.
 But still, it's a remarkable fact that this is all still possible on the same structure that was built for text pages.

 If you’re developing software you’re mostly defining behaviour of the application.
 This behaviour is a set of exceptions based on cultural differences between the user and the programming language or framework.
 The user needs to be able to communicate with the system after all.
 Think for example of localisation and time zone differences, but also different user roles, security, user preferences and authentication.
 They're all real life habits and standards which we're trying our hardest to port to the computers.